Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Experiments

 \subsection{Evaluation of Sample Selection Quality}

 To test whether Knockoffs-SPR leads to better sample selection quality, we test the following statistics on CIFAR-10 with different noise scenarios, including Sym.
 40\%, Sym.
 80\%, and Asy.
-40\%. \textbf{(1)} \emph{FSR}: the ratio of falsely selected noisy data in the estimated clean data, which is the target that Knockoffs-SPR aims to control; \textbf{(2)} \emph{Recall}: the ratio of selected ground-truth clean data in the full ground-truth clean data, which indicates the power of sample selection algorithms; \textbf{(3)} \emph{F1-score}: the harmonic mean of precision (1-FSR) and recall, which measures the balanced performance of FSR control and power.
+40\%. \textbf{i)} \emph{FSR}: the ratio of falsely selected noisy data in the estimated clean data, which is the target that Knockoffs-SPR aims to control; \textbf{ii)} \emph{Recall}: the ratio of selected ground-truth clean data in the full ground-truth clean data, which indicates the power of sample selection algorithms; \textbf{iii)} \emph{F1-score}: the harmonic mean of precision (1-FSR) and recall, which measures the balanced performance of FSR control and power.
 We plot the corresponding statistics of each algorithm along the training epochs in Fig.~\ref{fig:FSR-q}.
 We further visualize the estimated FSR, $q$, of Knockoffs-SPR to compare with the ground-truth FSR.
 As we use the splitting algorithm, where each piece contains 10 classes with each class containing a subset of data, we estimate FSR for each piece and report their average and standard deviation.

-\textbf{FSR control in practice}. \textbf{(1)} When the noise rate is not high, for example in Sym.
+\textbf{FSR control in practice}. \textbf{i)} When the noise rate is not high, for example in Sym.
 40\% and Asy.
 40\% scenarios, the ground-truth FSR is well upper-bounded by the estimated FSR (with no larger than a single standard deviation).
 When the noise rate is high, for example in Sym.
 80\% noise scenario, the FSR cannot get controlled in the early stage.
-However, as the training goes on, FSR can be well-bounded by Knockoffs-SPR.
+However, as the training goes on, FSR can be well-bounded by Knockoffs-SPR, indicating the cycle between sample selection and network training evolves properly.